sieve-project/sieve/README.md

 Exception: Failed to execute kind create cluster --image ghcr.io/sieve-project/action/node:v1.18.9-test --config kind_configs/kind-3a-2w.yaml with return code 1
 ```
 If so, it means the [kind cluster](https://kind.sigs.k8s.io/) that Sieve relies on accidentally crashes.
-The failure is transient so you can just reproduce that particular bug again (please refer to [the instructions above](#what-if-i-want-to-reproduce-only-one-bug-at-a-time)).
+The failure is transient so you can just reproduce that particular bug again (please refer to [What if I want to reproduce only one bug at a time?](#what-if-i-want-to-reproduce-only-one-bug-at-a-time)).

 </details>